My interior design background

 The overall look was very successful and I am particularly delighted with how well the bespoke sofas worked and the level of detailing overall.
 I loved seeing my drawings come to life – which were often created during long evenings – and then seeing them in reality created by the artisans.

-Projects I would not take on
+Interior design projects I would not take on

 Aviation and boats!
 These are very specialised areas of interior design where the restrictions and regulations are high.
 Having said all that it would be a challenge so perhaps later on I might venture into this area.